 Contractor must participate in CalHEERS testing and provide certification of plan data and documents in the CalHEERS pre-production environment.
 The pre-production environment is the test environment where the parties can validate templates and documents prior to the Renewal and Open Enrollment Periods.
-Following Contractor's certification of the QHPs in the pre-production environment, any subsequent upload required to correct Contractor's errors in the production environment will result in liquidated damages in the amount of \$50,000.
-One upload includes all plan data and documents that must be resubmitted to correct Contractor's errors.
+Following Contractor's certification of the QHPs in the pre-production environment, any subsequent upload required to correct Contractor's errors in the production environment will result in liquidated damages in the amount of \$25,000 beginning with uploads for the 2017 Plan Year, and each year thereafter, Contractor must submit.
+One upload, for purposes of this paragraph, includes all plan data and documents that must be resubmitted to correct

+Contractor's errors.
 Liquidated damages will not apply to additional uploads resulting from errors in the instructions provided by the Exchange, or changes required by Covered California or Contractor's regulator.